Two women in a painting class

 Virtual Cooking Classes

-Explore two of the most famously decadent accidents ever: the chocolate chip cookie and the brownie.
-Learn some of the myths and speculation around how these treats came to be and bake a batch of each to enjoy after class.
-Accidents have never tasted this good!
+Explore one of the most famously decadent accidents ever-the chocolate brownie!
+You will learn some of the myths and speculation around how this delicious dessert came to be, and you'll bake a batch to enjoy after class.
+No accident has ever tasted this good!
 Instructor: Paula Evans

 9 to 11:30 a.m.